rHermes/adventofcode/README.md

 ### 2023

+#### Day 24

+This was a really cool use of z3, but I don't really know how to solve part 1 or part 2 without z3.
+I will be looking at it some myself, before looking at reddit, to see if I can figure something out myself.

 #### Day 20

 I don't actually think this task was all that good, but I ended up reverse engineering the